 Turn off your camera when possible

-Turning off your camera during calls, when appropriate, can help reduce stress and allow for more effective use of time.
+Having the ability to turn off your camera during calls, when appropriate, can help reduce stress and allow for more effective use of time.
 By disabling your camera, you can minimize the constant self-monitoring that often comes with video calls and focus on the content of the conversation instead.

 This simple action can greatly alleviate the pressure and anxiety associated with Zoom meetings, helping you stay more relaxed and engaged during the call.